mihaidma/stockticker/README.md

 ```
 npm test
 ```

-- Run all tests including integraion tests.
+- Run all tests including integration tests.
 The service must be running at the time when the tests are launched:
 ```
 npm run test:full
 ```